AnthonyRansom/Election_Analysis/README.md

 ![analysis of the election data](/Resources/election_analysis.PNG)

 ## Election Audit Summary
-The analysis script is not limited to analysisng data for congressionsal elections and can be modified slightly for other elections such as senate, federal or even presidential elections.
+The script can be adjusted to cater for the entire election process  including the county, state presedential and house elections rather than only catering for the county elections.
-The current sctipy is limited to analysis data at a congressional level but can be modified to accomodate not just per county votes but also determine the electoral college for the presidential elections.
+This would result in the voting results for the entire election process being more accurate and the results process being more effecient.

-In order to cater for different type of election the following adjustements would need to be made to the script:
+In order to cater for different types of elections the following adjustements could be made to the script:
- - The script would need to be adjusted to analyize votes made for each candidate and which party the candidate is aligned with
+ - The script could be adjusted to take the votes for each county within a state in order to determine the winning party/candidate for each state
- - The script would be modified to take the winning candidate from each county in a state and determine the winning party by analysing the party with the majority of winnning candidates that represent that party
+ - The script could be further adjusted to apply the criterea required to determine the winer of the presedential election based on the electoral college system